T H I N K I N G OF G O I N G T O G R A D U A T E S C H O O L ?

 Almost all PhD programs require, as part of your application, scores from the Graduate Record Exam (GRE).
-The GRE has two parts: a general section testing verbal, mathematical, and analytical skills; and a subject section testing knowledge of your field.
-Some programs require applicants to take both parts of the exam; some require only the general section.
+There are two different GRE tests that a PhD program might require for admittance: The general exam tests verbal, mathematical, and writing skills; the subject exam tests knowledge of your field.
+Some programs require applicants to take both exams; some require only the general exam.
 It is much less common for MA programs to require the GRE; the English graduate program at SIUE does not.

 Information about the GRE is available from SIUE Testing Services

 , housed in the Student Success Center (Room 1246); begin thinking and learning about the GRE before

 the beginning of your final year, if not sooner, to determine registration dates and fees (which are high: if you have to take both sections you'll spend at least $335, as of early 2013).
 You may also learn more about the test at the GRE website

 , which provides detailed information on taking the test, the location of test centers, registering, and even sample test questions.
 (Courses and books to prepare for the GRE are readily available and can boost scores, as can repeating the test.
 And it is now possible for you to select which scores to send, should you retake the test.)
 Keep in mind, when considering when to take the test, that most PhD programs require application materials to be submitted by January, sometimes even in December, so plan accordingly and allow yourself enough time to learn your options and the deadlines that can affect you and the timely reporting of your scores.